-Entering his seventh season as the head coach of the Hillsdale College men’s basketball program, John Tharp has pushed and evolved the program from one that struggled to crack the top half of the conference, into a powerhouse that was crowned GLIAC champs in 2011-12.
+Entering his eighth season as the head coach of the Hillsdale College men’s basketball program, John Tharp has pushed and evolved the program from one that struggled to crack the top half of the conference, into a powerhouse that was crowned GLIAC champs in 2011-12.

 Tharp came to Hillsdale after a very successful 13-year stint as the head coach at Lawrence University, a Division III school in Wisconsin.
 Tharp leaves Lawrence as that school’s all-time leader in victories and winning percentage, compiling a career record of 204-108.